AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/web/get-started/integrate-with-vue.md

          );
        };

-       export default AgoraChat;
+       export default EaseChat;
        ```

 1. Add UIKit to the Vue page

-    Add AgoraChat to the Vue page, delete all code in `views/HomeView.vue`, and add the following:
+    Add `EaseChat` to the Vue page, delete all code in `views/HomeView.vue`, and add the following:

     ```javascript
     <script setup>
     import { ref } from "vue";
     import { applyPureReactInVue } from "veaury";
-    import AgoraChat from "../react_app/chat";
+    import EaseChat from "../react_app/chat";
     import Logo from "../assets/logo.svg";

-    const Chat = applyPureReactInVue(AgoraChat);
+    const Chat = applyPureReactInVue(EaseChat);

     const theme = ref("light");